5Spike

 5Spike was a British free-to-air television channel owned by ViacomCBS Networks UK & Australia.
 Launching on 15 April 2015 on Freeview as just Spike, it was a localised version of the American cable channel Spike (now Paramount Network), and became a multiplex channel of Channel 5 in 2017 when it renamed as 5Spike.
-It primarily aired entertainment programmes, including action and drama series, police documentaries, and programming from its U.S. counterpart, as well as mixed martial arts.
+It primarily aired entertainment programmes, including action and drama series, police documentaries, and programming from its American counterpart, as well as mixed martial arts.

 On 7 January 2020, the network was discontinued, with Paramount Network assuming its channel placements and programming.

 History

-Following Viacom's acquisition of Channel 5, it was reported that a local version of the male-skewing U.S. channel Spike would be launching in the United Kingdom.
-These reports were confirmed in late 2014, with the channel proposed to replace Viva on Freeview.
+Following Viacom's acquisition of Channel 5, it was confirmed in late 2014 that a local version of the male-skewing American channel Spike would be launching in the United Kingdom, with the channel proposed to replace Viva on Freeview.
 The channel was operated under the auspices of Channel 5's programming director Ben Frow; of Spike's lineup, he described the service as a "driven, high-energy channel offering a point of view and program mix I think is different from anything else on British TV right now."

 Spike launched on 15 April 2015 on Freeview channel 31, displacing 5USA; although it was originally announced that Spike would replace Viva entirely on Freeview, Viva was instead moved to a different channel and reduced to two hours per day to conserve bandwidth for Spike, with 5USA taking on its previous channel allotment.
 Among its first programmes, the premiere of Police Interceptors Unleashed was seen by 137,000 viewers.